-After receiving a terrifying vision that led him to compose a powerful prayer to St. Michael, Pope Leo XIII composed a second prayer, much longer than the first, to be used as a general prayer of exorcism.
+After receiving a terrifying vision that led him to compose a powerful prayer to St. Michael the Archangel, Pope Leo XIII composed a second prayer, much longer than the first, to be used as a general prayer of exorcism.

 It was first published in 1890 and was originally designed as a prayer to cast out the presence of Satan and his fallen angels from a larger locality (a city, for example).

 Then in 1902 a truncated version was developed for the Roman Ritual and placed before the actual exorcism of a community took place, generally invoking the aid of St. Michael in expelling the presence of Satan.